RESOURCES

 Anthony Atwood Secures $1.5 million for the Miami Military Museum

-The state of Florida has awarded $1.5 million to the Miami Military Museum and Memorial.
+The state of Florida has awarded $1.5 million to the Miami Military Museum.
 This was part of an on-going restoration effort led by Anthony D. Atwood, a long time FCH participant and former editor of the FCH Proceedings.
 To date, this project has raised $6.2 million and is one of the largest historic restorations underway in Florida today.
 It is a large (14,000 sq.ft.) three-story wood frame structure embodying the strong colonial revival look of the wartime era.
 Relocated to adjoin both the Zoo Miami and Gold Coast Railroad Museum, it will focus on the military history and heritage of Florida.
-Once in operation, the institution will tap into the vast existing curriculum of field trips to Zoo Miami, and establish an Educational Center in concert with the the Miami-Dade School Board (4th largest in the US), the state university in Miami, Florida International University, and north Florida's WWII Institute at FSU.
-We look forward to hosting an annual meeting at the museum very soon!
-For more information, please visit their website: http://www.southfloridamilitarymuseum.org
+Once in operation, the institution will tap into the vast existing curriculum of field trips to Zoo Miami, and establish an Educational Center in concert with the the Miami-Dade School Board (4th largest in the US), the state university in Miami, Florida International University, and north Florida's WWII Institute at Florida State University.
+We look forward to hosting an annual meeting at the museum!
+For more information, please visit their website: http://www.miamimilitarymuseum.org

 Jesse Hingson Takes Jacksonville University Students on Trips to Cuba

-Jesse Hingson (Jacksonville University and FCH Treasurer) co-led a study abroad trip to Santiago de Cuba in March 2018 and more recently to Havana in November 2019.
+Since 2016, Jesse Hingson (Jacksonville University and FCH Treasurer) has led trips with his students to Cuba.
 In March 2016, he took students on a week-long trip that coincided with President Barack Obama's visit, an expedition baseball game between the Tampa Bay Rays and Cuba's national team, and a free performance by the Rolling Stones, their first ever concert in Cuba.
 CNN's Chris Cuomo interviewed JU students while walking through the streets of Old Havana.
 To see the interview, please visit:

 http://www.cnn.com/videos/tv/2016/03/21/cuba-change-obama-cuomo-pkg.cnn |